 Exterior renovation in Cameron Park

-Cameron Park sits in the western El Dorado County foothills between the suburban edge of El Dorado Hills and the Gold Country of Placerville, and it occupies a distinctive middle ground: more rural and wooded than El Dorado Hills, less remote than Pollock Pines, with a housing stock that spans foothill subdivisions, rural-residential parcels, oak-woodland custom homes, and the well-known Cameron Park Airpark community.
-For most Cameron Park homeowners a re-side is, first and foremost, an opportunity to harden the home against the area's genuine wildfire exposure.
+Cameron Park sits in the western El Dorado County foothills between the suburban edge of El Dorado Hills and the Gold Country of Placerville, occupying a distinctive middle ground: more rural and wooded than its neighbor to the west, less remote than Pollock Pines, with a housing stock that spans foothill subdivisions, rural-residential acreage, oak-woodland custom homes, and the well-known Cameron Park Airpark community built around its private airstrip.
+For most homeowners here a re-side is, first and foremost, an opportunity to harden the home against the area's genuine wildfire exposure while refreshing an exterior that is usually well past its original cladding's service life.

 Considering an exterior project in Cameron Park?